Antiderivative of the Semicircle: Geometry Meets Calculus

 These derivatives are why arcsine and arccosine show up naturally when integrating expressions involving \(\sqrt{r^2 - x^2}\).

-The product rule says that the derivative of a product \(f(x) \cdot g(x)\) is:
+The product rule states that the derivative of a product \(f(x) \cdot g(x)\) is:

 \[\frac{d}{dx}[f(x)\cdot g(x)] = f'(x)\cdot g(x) + f(x)\cdot g'(x)\]

-You differentiate each factor in turn while keeping the other one fixed, then add the results.
-It is not \(f'(x) \cdot g'(x)\)!
+Each factor is differentiated in turn while the other is held fixed, and the results are summed.
+Note that the derivative is not \(f'(x) \cdot g'(x)\).

-The chain rule says that the derivative of a composition \(h(g(x))\) is:
+The chain rule states that the derivative of a composition \(h(g(x))\) is:

 \[\frac{d}{dx}[h(g(x))] = h'(g(x)) \cdot g'(x)\]

-You take the derivative of the outer function (evaluated at the inner function), then multiply by the derivative of the inner function.
+One takes the derivative of the outer function (evaluated at the inner function), then multiplies by the derivative of the inner function.
 For example:

 \[\frac{d}{dx}\sqrt{r^2 - x^2} = \frac{1}{2}(r^2 - x^2)^{-1/2} \cdot (-2x) = \frac{-x}{\sqrt{r^2 - x^2}}\]